4 Conditions that make TSH Levels Inaccurate + “Optimal” Ranges & More

 Don't worry, we aren't going to jump into advanced thyroid physiology (you can find more about that here if you'd like) instead I want to keep things basic:

-TSH stands for Thyroid Stimulating Hormone and it comes from the pituitary.
+TSH stands for Thyroid Stimulating Hormone and it comes from your pituitary gland (1).

 The pituitary is a gland in your brain that attempts to tell your thyroid how much thyroid hormone to produce.

 So why do Doctors care what the pituitary is telling your thyroid gland?

 Well TSH turns out to be a quick and dirty way to diagnose both hypothyroidism and hyperthyroidism but it falls short when things get a little more complex.

 In the case a standard hypothyroidism, your TSH increases.